allenbateman/Quest-Manager/index.md

 ## Writing

-Before start writing, the best aproach is to set what main parts the storyline, then add some related secondary quests to have a general feling of the game storyline.
+Before start writing, the best aproach is to set what are the main parts the storyline, then add some related secondary quests to have a general feling of the game storyline.
 This is usually better with a graphic representation.

 Stories must be crafted in such a way as to seamlessly integrate different medium forms.
 If done right, viewers forget they’re reading text,